digama0/mm0/README.md

   * `mm0-hs to-lean` translates MM0 into [Lean](leanprover.github.io/) source files compatible with `mm0-lean`.
 [WIP]
 * `mm0-c` is a verifier written in C that defines the MMB binary proof file format.
   * You can compile the verifier using `gcc main.c -o mm0-c`, and run it with `./mm0-c file.mmb`.
+* `mm0-rs` is a reimplementation of the LSP server for MM1.
+It can be used as a drop-in replacement for `mm0-hs` in VSCode by adding `"metamath-zero.executablePath": "mm0-rs"`.
+[WIP]
 * `mm0-lean` contains a tactic framework for writing MM0 proofs using Lean.
 [WIP]
   * `mm0-lean/x86.lean` is a Lean formalization of the Intel x86 semantics.